ros2/ros2_documentation/source/ROS-Framework/About-Nodes.rst

 A node is an independent process that handles a specific task.
 The behaviour of nodes is configured using parameters.
 Nodes advertise their presence and establish connections with other compatible nodes through the discovery process.
-Nodes communicate with each other using interfaces.
+Nodes communicate with each other using interfaces, like topics, services, and actions.

 About nodes
 -----------